Michigan No-Fault Benefits: Wrongful Death from an Auto Accident

 Attorney Commentary on No-Fault Statute: MCL 500.3108

-Survivor loss benefits do not include services.
 Claims of future, prospective payment or claims regarding what services the person killed in the motor vehicle accident may have performed at some future date or time are regarded as speculative and are not payable under the Michigan No-Fault Act.
 These claims may, if they can be sufficiently proved under Michigan law, be included as part of a third-party tort claim by the estate of the person killed in the automobile accident against the negligent party.

 The No-Fault Attorneys of Michigan Auto Law

 The attorneys of Michigan Auto Law have been specializing in auto No-Fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident and want information about your No-Fault rights, please call one of our expert lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+If you have been injured in a car accident, truck accident or motorcycle accident and want information about your No-Fault rights, please call one of our experienced lawyers for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.

 We are here to help you.